Our English Curriculum

 Aspects of the English curriculum are embedded in learning for our most complex learners, to ensure that all children have access to a broad and balanced curriculum.
 Themes are planned throughout the year that allow for reading, writing , speaking and listening skills and knowledge to be embedded and built upon.
 Children with high levels of need have a broad curriculum offer, linking into National Curriculum themes, but with their learning scaffolded to meet their needs, ensuring they are also making good progress from their initial starting points.

 Music and English

-The music curriculum will support the teaching of English at Hackney New Primary School.
-Music will be taught using the same process with children first being taught to sing fluently before learning to decode musical symbols.
-Staff notation will be explored further in Key Stage when children will write their own music.
-Music sessions will help children to present and articulate themselves through the preparation and presentation of performances.
+As music is a core subject, our music curriculum supports the teaching of English at Hackney New Primary School.
+Music is taught using the same process, with children first being taught to sing fluently before learning to decode musical symbols.
+Children also learn to read music notation in Key Stage 2 where children will write their own music.
+There is a close link with music and poetry teaching across all year groups.
+Children learn a range of poems and songs and develop the skills and knowledge need to compose their own.
+Music lessons enable children to confidently perform, present and articulate themselves through a range of poems, songs and musical arrangements performed as live concerts and performances.